KV2718/SplitComplexNumbers.jl/README.md

 $$\mathrm{e}^{jx} = \cosh(x) + j \sinh(x)$$

-However not all split-complex numbers can be written in this way when $x$ is a real number
+However not all split-complex numbers can be written in this way when $x$ is a real number and so logs are not well-defined.

+The split-complex unit can also be represented by a matrix:

+$$j \to \begin{pmatrix}
+0 & 1 \\
+1 & 0
+\end{pmatrix}
+$$

+As it 'squares' to but is not the identity.

+Split-complex numbers have a bigger problem than that with logs, as division by a split complex is not always well-defined due to the existence of zero divisiors, numbers which are not zero but which multiply to it.

+$$(a + a j)(a - a j) = a^2 - a^2 = 0$$

+$$\frac{1}{a ± aj} = \frac{a ∓ aj}{(a ± aj)(a ∓ aj)} = \frac{a ∓ aj}{0}$$

+Division by zero is obviously problematic is in in part why split-compelx numbers are seldom applied in the sciences, as compared to complex numbers which are touted as being 'unreasonably effective'.

+We are able to develop a 'split-complex analysis' but the aforementioned problems cripple it greatly.